Pottermore Moments Revisited: Quidditch and friends

 Here we have another look at one of the most described moments in this book: the charms lesson that causes Hermione to run off to the girls’ bathroom.
 We get a fun little moment of Seamus’ feather bursting into flames.
 And finally, the students are actually in the moment!
 We also get some new information about Hogwarts School Subjects.
 Hogwarts students must take seven subjects; interesting, of course because seven is a very powerfully magical number.
 At the end of their second year, as we know, students must choose at least two new subjects as well.
 JKR also writes that specialized subjects are offered for sixth or seventh year if there is enough demand.
 She only mentions Alchemy, but I’m curious as to what other kinds of subjects could be offered.
 Could there be some kind of training for different jobs offered?
 What about things like wand or broomstick making?
 Any kind of vocational training?
 I wish we had a little bit more detail about that.

 Moment 3: The Mountain Troll

-Once again, in this moment we seem to be so far away from the action.
-There’s not even sounds of Harry, Ron, and Hermione taking on the troll.
+Once again, at this moment we seem to be so far away from the action.
+There are not even sounds of Harry, Ron, and Hermione taking on the troll.
 There’s no Hermione hiding under the sink, though her bag is evident.